nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - **No Pagination**: All tasks loaded at once (could be issue with many tasks)
 - **No Task Deadlines**: No due date tracking
 - **Local Development Only**: Not configured for production deployment
+- **No Undo for Bulk Delete**: Permanent deletion with confirmation only

 ### Future Enhancements